To apply for the Radiography Program, you must have a minimum cumulative GPA of 2.75 on a 4.0 scale.

 Non-U.S. citizen applicants

 See the Mayo School of Health Sciences non-U.S. citizen applicants policy.

 Transfer student policy

-Transfer credit for previous general college course work may be accepted by UMR, SCSU or USF — refer to the transfer policies of these universities.
-Transfer of credit is not accepted by MSHS; see its credit transfer policy.
+Transfer credit for previous general college course work may be accepted by SCSU, SMU, MMC, MSU, UMR or USF; refer to the transfer policies of these universities.
+Transfer of credit is not accepted by Mayo School of Health Sciences; see its credit transfer policy.

 Candidates must meet the technical standards (with or without reasonable accommodation) necessary to acquire or demonstrate competence in health professions as outlined in the Radiography Program technical standards document.